-Thursday, star-date October 30th, 2014 AD, as I sit in my office reading emails, I occasionally get correspondence that is entertaining and informative at the same time.
+Thursday, as I sit in my office reading emails, I occasionally get correspondence that is entertaining and informative at the same time.
 Case in point, I received an email from Chuck who emailed about our FREE Liquidation Boot Camp course, and his experience with liquidation merchandise.
 I should say at this point, our Liquidation Boot Camp is a three day email course I wrote to help people get started with the idea of buying wholesale customer returns and closeout items.
 The course is FREE and I would encourage everyone to sign up here.

 Let’s get right to Chuck’s email:

 Industry sercets and DIRECT source contacts....I'm sharing 18 years of pallet and truckload buying experience within 200+ pages of the 2022 Liquidators Guide

 Rob, I am excited to have joined your newsletter.
 I am bit confused by the day 1 and day 2 references as it seems like that it was written as a face to face type presentation.
 Regardless, I have thought through the Risks.
 I am willing to take a gamble but I want to increase my odds of winning as much as possible.
 I am also happy to share information with you as I feel like you have a genuine interest in helping me (everyone) succeed.